IBM/model-mgmt-on-watson-studio-local/README.md

-# Automated Feature Engineering and Model Scoring using Data Science Experience Local and Deployment Manager
+# Automated Feature Engineering and Model Scoring using IBM Watson Studio Local

-The goal of this code pattern is to demonstrate how data scientists can leverage IBM's Data Science Experience Local (DSX Local) and Deployment Manager to automate the:
+The goal of this code pattern is to demonstrate how data scientists can leverage IBM's Watson Studio Local to automate the:

 * Periodic extraction of features (used to train the machine learning model) from distributed datasets.

-* Batch scoring of the extracted features on the deployed model in DSX Deployment Manager.
+* Batch scoring of the extracted features on the deployed model.

 To illustrate this, an example data science workflow which classifies 3 different wine categories from the chemical properties of those wines is used in this code pattern.